ianmackenzie/elm-3d-scene/TUTORIAL.md

   appears to be up.

 The [`Viewpoint3d`](https://package.elm-lang.org/packages/ianmackenzie/elm-3d-camera/latest/Viewpoint3d)
-has several additional functions for defining the position and orientation of cameras, and you can use [`Camera3d.orthographic`](https://package.elm-lang.org/packages/ianmackenzie/elm-3d-camera/latest/Camera3d#orthographic) if you want to use [orthographic projection](https://en.wikipedia.org/wiki/Orthographic_projection) instead.
+module has several additional functions for defining the position and orientation of cameras, and you can use [`Camera3d.orthographic`](https://package.elm-lang.org/packages/ianmackenzie/elm-3d-camera/latest/Camera3d#orthographic) if you want to use [orthographic projection](https://en.wikipedia.org/wiki/Orthographic_projection) instead.